 - Managing annual cropping and grazing practices in ways in which retain more carbon in soil

-- Maintaining or increasing the health of natural vegetation systems in conservation areas, remnant vegetation on farms and pastoral regions.
+- Maintaining or increasing the health of natural vegetation systems in conservation areas, remnant vegetation on farms and pastoral regions and sea grass meadows.

 Certain carbon sequestration projects can create high quality, accredited carbon credits.
 As the demand for offsets increases both in Australia and overseas, there is an opportunity for South Australia to create a carbon offsets industry which will: